portworx/terraform-eksblueprints-portworx-addon/README.md

 }
 ```

-To customise Portworx installation pass the configurations as object like below
+To customize Portworx installation, pass the configuration parameter as an object as shown below:

 ```
   enable_portworx         = true